Read: 1 May, 2014

 The Aspern Papers

 A scathing look at the rights/morality of biographers.
 The main character is a huge fan of the deceased poet Aspern, and he infiltrates the home of an ageing former-lover of Aspern’s in order to find the titular papers – presumably letters that the woman may have kept from the poet.
 The story focuses on the invasion of privacy, and what rights public figures may have to their privacy – particularly after death.

 The story is interesting and the descriptions of Venice are quite wonderful, but it felt personal and very bitter.
 All in all, a disturbing story.

 I guess the theme of this story was forgiveness?
 I don’t know.
 It felt like an attempt at a Gothic tale, what with the creepiness of the guy who is so obsessed with death that he only seems to like people once they are deceased.
 But the story was odd, in a bad way.
 I felt bored reading it, as it lacked the intrigue and variation of the earlier stories.
 By the end, I just felt unsatisfied.

 Unfortunately, I accidentally watched a movie adaptation of this story fairly recently, and I think that my perception was much worsened by knowing when and how the next scare would be occurring.
 Despite this, I found the atmosphere creepy and the story compelling, even if the ending did feel rather rushed.

 The story’s introduction was a nice touch, particularly where the teller, upon hearing a creepy story about a kid, introduces his own story by saying “you think that was creepy?
 Well, my story has two kids!!” (paraphrase, obviously.)

 Beast in the Jungle

 As with Altar of the Dead, I could never really grasp what I was reading.
 The story just went on and on with no real payoff.

-Buy The Tropic of Serpents from Amazon and support this blog!
+Buy The Turn of the Screw and Other Short Fiction from Amazon and support this blog!